dpereira-lima/Data_Visualization_Tool_lab/analise_graf_child_infant_mortality/readme.md

 df_new.to_csv('child-mortality-2.csv', index=False)

-# Run Briefer and access it on http://localhost:3000
-brief
 ```

 And after the creation of the new dataset, I created the views and the dashboard on Tableau.